nicolecomputer/tumblr-rss-monster/README.md

-# Tumblr Dashboard RSS
+# Tumblr RSS Monster

-This project consumes tumblr posts and spits out nicely formatted RSS feeds.
+Hey!
+So, you want to read your tumblr feeds in your RSS reader, huh?
+You want to be able to grab your dashboard or share your liked posts with someone else or maybe follow a couple of blogs?
+Well this is the project for you.

-It uses Tumblr's authentication methods which means you should be able to see prviate and NSFW blogs in your RSS reader.
+Tumblr RSS monster is a bridge that connects to Tumblr via their API and generates you RSS feed goodness.
+Because it uses the API and is authenticated you'll be able to get feeds for private or NSFW blogs that normally require you to be logged in.
 ## Deploying

 This project is meant to be deployed as a docker container.